This roasted acorn squash recipe is a simple, elegant fall side dish. Seasoned with maple syrup and cozy herbs, it's deliciously sweet and savory.

 - First, halve and seed the squash.
-Cut them in half lengthwise and use a spoon to scoop the seeds out of each half.
+Cut the acorn squash in half lengthwise and use a spoon to scoop the seeds and stringy flesh out of each half.

 - Then, season them.
 Drizzle each half with olive oil and maple syrup and sprinkle it with salt and pepper.
 Use your hands to rub in the seasonings before sprinkling the squash with chopped fresh sage and rosemary.

 - Finally, bake!
 Cook the squash for 25-40 minutes in a 425-degree oven, or until it’s tender and golden brown around the edges.
 The exact timing will depend on the size and freshness of your squash.

 This baked acorn squash is a delicious fall side dish.
 It would be a great recipe to add to a Thanksgiving or holiday dinner menu alongside classic dishes like mashed potatoes and green bean casserole, but it’s also fantastic with a simple cooked protein any night of the week.